Book appointment online or call 07985 918237

 Many women have menstrual disorders that can make conceiving difficult.

-I can use both acupuncture and/or Chinese Herbal medicine to treat menstrual disorders.
+I can use both Acupuncture and/or Chinese Herbal medicine to treat menstrual disorders.
 Successful treatment of the primary disorder can then lead to conception and pregnancy.

 The following disorders commonly interfere with natural fertility and are discussed in more detail below: